Lotharek, SIDE 3.2, U1MB, and the FJC Firmware

 Lotharek’s warranty policy, apparently not covering software modifications

 Regardless, this situation represented another instance of my being ‘kept out of the loop’ and encountering and/or being implicated in issues caused by changes made without my knowledge.
-Not only that, but it was another example of customers ending up in the potential position of beta-testing changes to hardware which they knew nothing about when they purchased it.
+Not only that, but it was another example of customers ending up in the potential position of beta-testing changes to hardware which they knew nothing about when they purchased the device.
 Moreover, the attitude of both the manufacturer and the vendor indicated a strong desire to steer customers into paying the premium price for devices with the FJC firmware pre-installed instead of purchasing the stock firmware device and updating the firmware after the fact.
 Indeed, the warranty policy offers further discouragement to any end-user interested in proceeding in that manner, by suggesting that the warranty (which is ‘kept’ on the pre-upgraded devices) is invalidated once the user upgrades the firmware on the device.

 Indication that the warranty – ‘kept’ with pre-upgraded devices – is not kept with user-upgraded devices